doberzan/jarvis/ports_info.md

       - Guest: `None`

 ## PORT 25 | SMTP (Simple Mail Transfer Protocal)
+Description: This port is used to receive and send emails between mail servers NOT to be confused with IMAP or POP3 which are used to send mail to clients.
 - Protocal: `TCP`
   - **Common Server Software**:
     - *Postfix*: